-Note 12 - COVID-19
+Note 22 - COVID-19

 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
+Ohio's state of emergency ended in June, 2021 while the national state of emergency continues.
+During 2021, the Village received COVID-19 funding.
 The financial impact of COVID-19 and the continuing emergency measures will impact subsequent periods of the Village.
-In addition, the impact on the Village's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.
+The impact on the Village's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.

-During 2020, the Village received CARES Act funding.
-Of the amounts received, \$0 was sub-granted to other governments and organization, \$62.96 was returned to the granting agency, and \$0 was spent on-behalf of other governments.
-These amounts are reflected as expenditures in the Coronavirus Relief Fund on the accompanying financial statements.
+During 2022, the Village received the second portion American Rescue Plan Act funding.
+Of the amounts received, \$0 was sub-granted to other governments and organization, \$0 was returned to the granting agency, and \$0 was spent on-behalf of other governments.
+These amounts are reflected as expenditures in the Local American Rescue Plan Fund the accompanying financial statements.